cloudspace/play_framework_tutorial/README.md

 After the form is processed, the hasErrors method is used to determine if the form is valid.
 If hasErrors returns false, the get method will throw an exception.
 This is why we pass the book object into the view along with the form object.
 In the view, you cannot depend on filledForm.get().getId() to setup routes.
 You have to explicitly pass an id or a book object.

 **Cloudspace controller validation system**
-Reading a form object is for validations is awfully wordy and leads to some duplicated code in things like phone number and email validations.
+Writing validations directly in controllers can lead to duplicated code in things like phone number and email validations.
 We have written a small validation framework to standardize some of this code.
+It also moves some of the complexity away from already complex controller actions.

     import utils.validation.*;